-I am Claire Winchester and am the current Senior Kindergarten teacher at Provo Primary School.
-I have a passion for early years teaching and have enjoyed joining and leading Provo Primary's early years team.
-This year I am lucky enough to have a range of teachers with a huge range of skills working alongside me, these include Ms Laranda, Ms Arlene, Ms Claire-Maire, Ms Shara and Ms Yorka.
-We are all excited to be working together and we look forward to a year where we can nurture your child's true potential through a fun and exciting play based curriculum.
+Ms. Shara and I will be working closely with Ms Myrna, Ms Claire-Maire, Ms. Kiki, Ms. Laranda, Ms Jeanette and Ms. Claire in The Early Years Department.
+We are all excited to be working together and we look forward to a year where we can nurture your child's true potential through a fun and exciting play-based curriculum.